John Butler-Bowdon, 25th Baron Grey de Ruthyn: Career

 After graduating, Butler-Bowden took up residence at the village of Barlborough, Derbyshire, and served on the bench of magistrates, including as Justice of the Peace for Derbyshire.

-Lord Grey de Ruthyn served as chairman of the influential 5,000 member League for the Prohibition of Cruel Sports, which was created in 1924 to oppose blood sports – such as fox, hare and deer hunting.
+Lord Grey de Ruthyn was President of the League Against Cruel Sports in the 1950s until his death in 1963.
+In 1958, he announced his intention of speaking in the House of Lords to further the League's campaign against hunting.
 Following the 108th Grand National Steeplechase, that took place at Aintree Racecourse, where four horses died or where destroyed after injuries on the thirty jumps of the course, Lord Grey called the race "scandalous" saying "It is a great blot on civilization.
 I wonder if this is a much better society than it was two or three hundred years ago.
 Instead of cock fighting and bear baiting, we have these races."

+Lord Grey de Ruthyn was elected president of the National Canine Defence League in 1957.
+He was honorary treasurer of the Anti-Vivisection Society.

 Peerage

 His title, which dated back to 1324, descended through his maternal grandmother, Bertha, Baroness Grey de Ruthyn (who claimed the barony following the death of her younger brother, Henry Rawdon-Hastings, 4th Marquess of Hastings, in 1885).
 His uncles, the 23rd and 24th Barons, both died without issue.
 In 1934, the title fell into abeyance following the death of his uncle, the 24th Baron, as Butler-Bowdon and his aunt, Lady Bellingham (née Lelgarde Harry Florence Clifton, wife of Sir Henry Bellingham, 4th Baronet) as neither could assume the title while the other was living since the title could descend in the female line.
 Following the death of Lady Bellingham in 1939, the Barony was called out of abeyance in his favour in 1940.

 In 1953, Lord Grey de Ruthyn, who described himself as "Britain's poorest peer", did not attend Queen Elizabeth II's coronation "because he said he could not afford it" and "declined his hereditary right to carry the golden spurs at the Queen's coronation because, he said, the cost of the robes and coronet–$1,400–was prohibitive."